French Work permit: Everything to know about Autorisation de travail

 The complete list is available here: Decree of 1st April 2021 setting the list of documents to be provided for obtaining a work permit

-The work permit application cannot be declined in the following cases,
+The work permit application will be approved in the following cases,

 • You have obtained a Master’s degree or an equivalent degree recognized by the government.